interledger/rfcs/0014-http-ilp/0014-http-ilp.md

 Criteria:

 * Minimum number of roundtrips
-* Hashing only (no asymmetric crypto) for simplicity and performance
 * Interaction with HTTP server is via HTTP (actually HTTPS) calls only - we want to tie into the existing load balancing and security infrastructure (HTTPS), no need to run any JavaScript/Websocket client on the HTTP server or other shenanigans

-Below is a complete description of the protocol.
-Note that documentation for app developers would be much simpler since it would only describe the two endpoints they need to think about (webhook handler to increment balance and payment middleware to check and decrement balance)

 # Flows